King Meets German Parliamentarians, Representatives Of Think Tanks

-According to a royal court statement, King Abdullah warned against pushing a new wave of refugees, stressing that the forced displacement of Palestinians from their lands cannot be allowed because it will have disastrous effects on the region.
+King Abdullah warned against pushing a new wave of refugees, stressing that the forced displacement of Palestinians from their lands cannot be allowed because it will have disastrous effects on the region, according to a Royal Court statement.

 Stressing the need to end the war on Gaza, which has taken the lives of many unarmed innocent civilians, His Majesty also warned that more lives will be lost if the international community and international actors do not take action.